raspibolt/raspibolt/guide/bonus/raspberry-pi/odroid-setup.md

 #### Explore bitcoind and bitcoind-cli

 Now that bitcoind is running, you have various ways to check download progress and look into the blockchain data.
-* Look at the tail end of the log file: `tail -f /mnt/ext/bitcoin/debug.log `.
+* Look at the latest log output: `journalctl -f -u bitcoind`.
 Ctrl-C to get out of this logging view.
 This will tell you also the progress of the blockchain download.
 When you reach near 0.99 or 1.0 you have downloaded 100% of the blockchain and are 'caught up'
 * As the bitcoin user, you can also use the bitcoin-cli to check: `bitcoin-cli getblockchaininfo`. bitcoin-cli is very powerful tool, have fun exploring it.

 🚨 **Please let Bitcoin Core sync fully before proceeding.**